teilginn/mylyn-gitea-updatesite/README.md

 This is the update site for the *Mylyn/Gitea Tasks Connector* (https://forge.chapril.org/gitea/mylyn-gitea/ ).

+## Copyrights and License

+(c) 2021 F.Terrot

+The *Mylyn/Gitea Tasks Connector* is provided under the MIT License you may find a copy here https://teilginn.github.io/mylyn-gitea-updatesite/LICENSE

 ## Usage

 1. Install the plug-in obviously (you can use the https://teilginn.github.io/mylyn-gitea-updatesite/ as update site)